 The local elections in England provide a fascinating glimpse into the way that newspapers interact with electoral politics.
 Take a look at today’s the front pages; “The Savaging of Red Ed” says the Mail.
 “Surge by UKIP throws Labour into poll crisis” says the Telegraph.
 UKIP’s share of the vote actually fell this year.
 We can argue about how this is partly due to a feeble UKIP performance in London (London wasn’t polled last year) but even then, this is … Read more

 Introducing the DUP.ie: A new political party to coincide with the visit of Her Gracious Majesty, Queen Elizabeth the Second of the United Kingdom and bits of Ireland….
-Hat tip: @conorp on Twitter Paul EvansLiving in London but working all over Britain and Ireland.
-A left-leaning Labour Party member and blogger.
-I’m on twitter as @paul0evans1 and I blog mainly at the Local Democracy blog though I’m in lots of other places as well.
-I’m a massive fan of Google … Read more
+Hat tip: @conorp on Twitter Paul EvansLiving in London, working as a trade union official in the film and TV industry (opinions my own).
+Author of “Save Democracy, Abolish Voting” (published by Demsoc in November 2017).
+Personal website with link to other writing here.
+On twitter as @paul0evans1 http://nevertrustahippy.blogspot.com

 I hope you don’t vote in the AV referendum today.
 A while ago, I posted a general criticism on the use of referendums.
 As I put it then, using a referendum to choose an electoral system is like using trial-by-combat to pick the winner of a peace prize.
 The conduct of the AV campaign has vindicated the strongest of these criticisms – and then some.
 We will be told over the next few days that a No verdict (a certainty, … Read more